La Bataille d'Albuera: Espagnol: Gameplay

+Victory conditions

+The French player wins by occupying all hexes of the village of Albuera, as well as exiting a few battalions off the map on a specific road.
+The Allied player wins by holding Albuera while maintaining a specified level of morale.

 Publication history

-In 1975, Marshall Enterprises (originally Martial Enterprises) published the huge and complex Napoleonic board wargame La Bataille de la Moscowa.
-Two years later, Marshal published La Bataille d'Auerstædt.
-The game used the same rules set as its predecessor, but was written in what critic Jon Freeman characterized as "cutesy, fractured Franglais that brings Inspector Clouseau to mind."
-The result was a set of rules that was difficult to parse, making the complex game even harder to understand.
-Marshal went on to publish several more Napoleonic games under the "La Bataille" title, but in 1985, Clash of Arms acquired the rights to the "La Bataille" series of games, and in 1987 released their first game, La Bataille d'Albuera: Espagnol, designed by Monte Mattson, Dennis A. Spors and Ed Wimble, with interior art by Rick Barber and Paul Dangel.
+In 1975, Marshall Enterprises (originally Martial Enterprises) published the huge and complex Napoleonic board wargame La Bataille de la Moscowa, and went on to publish several large and complex Napoleonic games.
+In 1985, Clash of Arms acquired the rights to the "La Bataille" series of games, and in 1987 released La Bataille d'Albuera: Espagnol, designed by Monte Mattson, Dennis A. Spors and Ed Wimble using the same rule system from Marshall's previous "La Bataille" games, with interior art by Rick Barber and Paul Dangel.
 The cover image was a copy of Pointe d'Avant-Garde, 9th Hussards by 19th-century French artist Jean Baptiste Édouard Detaille.
-Clash of Arms used the same rule system from Marshall's previous "La Bataille" games, but discontinued the use of the unpopular "Inspector Clouseau" Franglais.